Sep 10, 2021

-By improving the lending process, more credit-worthy people will have access to money they need to make important investments.
+By improving the lending process, more credit-worthy people will have access to the money they need to make important investments.
 And when more credit or loans are issued to borrowers, economies will generally perform better as well.
-Clearly, the role of alternative data goes beyond helping credit invisibles finally become visible.
+The role of alternative data goes beyond helping credit invisibles finally become visible.
 Financial institutions should take this as a sign to reimagine their processes and open up more opportunities for people to be financially included.

 September 22, 2022

 2022: How alternative data sources can open up financial opportunities for US credit invisibles

 September 8, 2022

 How to maximise your business with credolab: Best ally to psychometric data